PHIL 294.001 – Philosophy across the Lifespan

 Instructor: Michael Vazquez.
 This course meets TR 2:00 – 3:15 p.m. in CW 208.

-The experiential and intergenerational character of the course will provide an occasion for students to reflect on the nature and aims of education, including the prospect and value of lifelong learning beyond schooling and the social and civic ends of education at all levels.
+The experiential and intergenerational character of the course will provide an occasion for students to reflect on the nature and aims of education, including the prospect and value of lifelong learning beyond schooling and the civic ends of education.
 By creating spaces for intergenerational dialogue, we hope to draw on the wisdom and experience of older adults in the community, and to facilitate understanding across generations.
 We also hope to resist the narrative that adults beyond schooling years are unable to exercise their minds fruitfully, or unable to contribute to the ongoing projects of humanistic inquiry and social deliberation.

 This course is designed for majors and non-majors alike with an interest in public philosophical engagement and experiential learning.
 The seminar portion of this course will include some short lectures, but will consist largely of discussion-based learning, class-wide collaboration on pedagogical resources, student presentations, and peer assessment activities.
 Students will also work collaboratively with their classmates to conduct regular site visits with our community partners.